Page images

 (15) The manner in which the Society, whether terminating or Termination permanent, shall be terminated or dissolved.

-13. A Registered Society may by its rules prescribe the forms of any Forms of conveyance, mortgage, transfer, agreement, bond, security for a deposit conveyance, or loan, or any other instrument necessary for carrying its purposes into
+13. A Registered Society may by its rules prescribe the forms of any Conveyance, mortgage, transfer, agreement, bond, security for a deposit or loan, or any other instrument necessary for carrying its purposes into

 execution.